 A woman’s desire to be in close companionship with a partner can come from her emotional integrity.
 The desire to spend time with a partner to have fun and create together can be completely authentic.
 When in her emotional integrity the sense of safety she feels is normal because together they are a stronger force than if she were alone.
 She is out of her emotional integrity when her motivation for time together is for protection from fears of being alone.

 A woman in her emotional integrity is free to ask for what she wants, and that includes spending time with her partner.
-It can sometimes be very difficult to discern whether we are acting on behalf of what we desire, or on behalf of fear avoiding.
+It can is difficult to discern whether we are acting on behalf of a desire to be with someone, or avoiding a fear of being alone.
 One way to measure is to observe the emotional reaction when we don’t’ get what we want.

 Giving up limiting fear based beliefs

-It only looks impossible if we limit our options to the compensating strategies of control.
-If we are to find true happiness in our relationships it will require dissolving the beliefs and assumptions that create the painful fears and controlling behaviors.
+It only looks impossible if we limit our options to the impulsive strategies of control.
+If we are to find happiness in our relationships it will require dissolving the beliefs and assumptions that create the painful fears and controlling behaviors.
 We will have to seek an emotional solution beyond what the mind offers as safety from fear.
 What if there was another way?

 Great Love in Relationship is present when there is no fear.

-The fears of being alone are coupled with assumptions and beliefs about the experience and ourselves.
+The fears of being alone are coupled with assumptions and other associated beliefs.
 Those beliefs usually involve not being good enough, unworthy, self rejection, and other people rejecting us.
 This is the painful emotion that people are seeking protection and safety from.
-These beliefs are lies and only exist in the mind.
-Just for starters there have been many times when we have been alone and been happy.
-We have just learned to associate being alone with misery.
-When core beliefs of self rejection are dissolved there is no longer any fear of being alone and there is ample room for self acceptance and self love.
-Changing beliefs also eliminates the need and behavior of being controlling to our partner.
+These beliefs are lies that we carry in our relationship baggage.
+There have been many times when we have been alone and been happy.
+We have just learned to associate being alone with lonely, and then with misery.
+When core beliefs of self rejection are dissolved there is no longer fear of being alone and there is ample room for self acceptance and self love.
+Changing beliefs also eliminates the need and behavior of being controlling to your partner.
 Great Love thrives in the absence of fear.

 What motivates the man to be with his woman?

 There is ample material here to talk about the man’s half of the relationship.
 The man’s motives and his integrity with himself are completely unknown.
 He might respond to the request of his woman just because he loves her and desires her to be happy.
 In this way he is completely in his emotional integrity.
 However a man that is uncomfortable with her reactions or feels guilty may respond the same way but is out of his emotional integrity.
 Even though his actions to be with her are the same the motivations are different.
 What is happening in the man’s mind, beliefs, and emotions is a completely separate dynamic.
-This example has more to do with the woman’s perception of her man, than the man himself.

 In my perception a small percentage of men actually live in their emotional integrity.
 It is the man’s loss.
 Not only is the emotional quality of life much more beautiful, but it imbues to a woman something that is very attractive to her.
 In the depth of her emotional integrity a woman desires to be with a man of emotional depth.
 Not all women are comfortable here but at some level they are yearning for a deep emotional connection.